Skip to main content

 Pre-lubricated Catheters

-Those new to self-cathing often prefer pre-lubricated catheters due to their comfort, convenience, and travel readiness.
-These catheters come pre-coated with lubrication to eliminate the need to touch the catheter and manually apply catheter lubricant.
+Those new to self-cathing often prefer pre-lubricated catheters for their comfort, convenience, and travel-readiness.
+These catheters come pre-coated with lubricant, eliminating the need to touch the catheter or manually apply catheter lubricant.
 This can make the process faster and straightforward, particularly for travel or when away from home.

 pre-lubricated catheters for men